DhirajKumarSahu/SeqToSeq/README.md

 # SeqToSeq
-Language Translation using Encoder Decoder model
+Language Translation using Encoder Decoder model.
+Takes Italian text as input and converts it into its English equivalent text.